10 Ways to Avoid Rent to Own Pitfalls

 Prevent yourself from falling into a typical rent to own pitfall by knowing and understanding the terms of your agreement.

-Before entering a rent to own agreement, a buyer should:
+To avoid rent to own pitfalls a buyer should:

 - Make sure you can raise your credit score by the time you’re ready to buy.